Warley, Essex: Military history

 The chapel is near the Warley (Brentwood) Army Reserve drill hall, which is the headquarters of 124 Petroleum Squadron, part of 151 (London) Transport Regiment of the Royal Logistic Corps.

+In 1959, when Warley barracks were closed, Brentwood U.D.C. bought part of the site, using it to build houses, shops, and flats.
 The site of the old regimental depot and barracks was redeveloped in the 1960s for the headquarters of the Ford Motor Company (architect T.P.
 Bennett).
-This closed in 2019 and is being redeveloped.
+This closed in 2019 and as of 2025 is being redeveloped as the Warley HQ estate.
 Most of the barracks have been demolished and only the chapel, the officers' mess (now Marillac Nursing Home) and one of the regimental gyms (Keys Hall) remain.